 Alzheimer’s disease is a frightening thing to imagine having, yet so many people live with it daily.
 In fact, it’s estimated that more than five million Americans have it today.
 And it doesn’t start with the elderly.
 Early on-set Alzheimer’s disease affects 200,000 Americans under the age of 65, too.

 Unfortunately, current treatment for Alzheimer’s cannot stop or reverse its progression.
 What’s more, is that Alzheimer’s disease is a relatively new condition.
 It’s not a normal process of aging, causing great concern among doctors.

 With a lack of treatment available, scientists have begun to study holistic treatments.
 CBD — one of the many cannabinoids found in cannabis — has turned out to be a promising option.
 Apart from scientists, people themselves have taken their own course of action.
 Through viral video accounts and online forums, people have spread the awareness of what CBD oil can do for those with Alzheimer’s — and at times, the results can be breath-taking.

 To understand how CBD can help with the treatment we must first examine the complex relationship between CBD and the endocannabinoid system (ECS), as well as the disease itself.
-The N-methyl-D-aspartate receptors (NMDA) are used as anesthetics for animals including humans.
-A consistent feature of the AD brain is the presence of senile plaques.
+The N-methyl-D-aspartate receptors are used as anesthetics for animals including humans.
+A consistent feature of a brain with Alzheimer’s is the presence of senile plaques.